 New York employees will be entitled to benefits stipulated under the new State Sick Leave Law on January 1, 2021.
 However, it technically went into effect on September 30, 2020.

-Employers with 100 employees or more to provide 56 hours of paid sick leave per year.
+The paid sick leave law stipulates that employers with 100 employees or more to provide 56 hours of paid sick leave per year.
 Employers with less than 100 employees must provide 40 hours of paid sick leave.

 If a business has less than 5 employees and a net income of more than $1 million in 2020, the employees must receive 40 hours of paid sick leave.
-Businesses who have less than 5 employees and had a net income of less than $1 million in 2020 are required to provide 40 hours of unpaid sick leave.
+Businesses who have less than 5 employees and had a net income of less than $1 million in 2020 are required to provide 40 hours of unpaid sick time.

 California paid leave laws